 But with that little nugget said, there is always a better way to build a mousetrap.

 If you have a child who is interested in developing mobile applications, be sure to check out our various online classes in coding and summer tech camps, including Java, Python, and more.

-Did you know that iD Tech Alumnus Andrew R. published nine apps after attending iD Tech Camps and iD Coding & Engineering Academy, netting an impressive 50,000 app downloads?
+Did you know that iD Tech Alumnus Andrew R. published nine apps after attending iD Tech Camps and our coding academy, netting an impressive 50,000 app downloads?